awels-m/GitOPsConfigurationmanagement/README.md

 # GitOPsConfigurationmanagement
 here i will be submitting my project on The above subject

-Dr. Muogbo, below is the ultra-detailed report for the next set of pages you shared.
-I label each section with “Part of the project:” so it’s obvious which page I am implementing.
-I restate every instruction, describe exactly what I did, explain why each step exists, and stop precisely where your screenshots stop—no extra steps added.
-Everything is plain text for easy copy/paste.

 Title: Module 3 — Advanced Configuration Management in ArgoCD (Detailed Report)

 Part of the project: Module 3 Introduction